Lighthouse Friends Home Page

 The channel in New Bedford Harbor is so narrow that if a large vessel went down, all shipping in or out of the harbor would be at a standstill.
 The coal for the electric light company could not reach the pier, and the cotton steamers likewise would be seriously crippled.
 That is what makes me angry when I hear of the easy job of a lighthouse keeper, as described by some fair weather sailor or inland resident.

-A 1931 Palmer Island inspection report listed a fourth order Fresnel lens with a fixed green light, its focal plane 34 feet above mean high water.
-The report also noted a problem with soot in the drinking water, and the dwelling was “old but in fair condition”.
+A 1931 Palmer Island inspection report listed a fourth order Fresnel lens with a fixed green light, its focal plane thirty-four feet above mean high water.
+The report also noted a problem with soot in the drinking water, and that the dwelling was “old but in fair condition”.

-On September 21, 1938, the worst hurricane ever in New England history, The Great New England Hurricane, battered the south-facing coastline taking everyone unaware.
-A Weather Bureau bulletin had predicted wind velocity in the area probably would not top 50 or 60 miles an hour.
+On September 21, 1938, the worst hurricane in New England history, The Great New England Hurricane, battered the south-facing coastline catching everyone unaware.
+A Weather Bureau bulletin had predicted wind velocity in the area would probably not top fifty or sixty miles an hour.
 And although the eye of the storm, with its 120-mile-per-hour winds and gusts as high as 175-186 miles, would not pass directly through New Bedford, the damage wrought in the area was nonetheless immense.

-Realizing the necessity of lighting the lamps that afternoon, 53-year-old Arthur Small left his wife in the oil house, which he considered relatively safe as it was situated on the island’s highest point.
+Realizing the necessity of lighting the lamps that afternoon, fifty-three-year-old Arthur Small left his wife in the oil house, which he considered relatively safe as it was situated on the island’s highest point.
 As he strained to cross the 350 feet from the house to the tower in the raging wind, he was struck by a wave that sucked him under and slammed him against a metal fence.
-He swam and as he struggled to regain his footing found his wife attempting to launch a rowboat to come to his aid.
+He swam for his life, and as he struggled to regain his footing found his wife attempting to launch a rowboat to come to his aid.
 He cried out for her to stop, but the wind tore away his words.
-Small could only watch in helpless horror as a massive wave swept away his wife, the dory, and the boathouse, and destroyed everything on the island except the lighthouse tower.
+Small could only watch in helpless horror as a massive wave swept away his wife, the dory, and the boathouse, and destroyed everything on the island except the lighthouse tower and oil house.

 Later Keeper Small was to relate, “I was hurt and she knew it.
 Seeing the wave hit the boathouse was about the last thing I remember.
 I must have been hit by a piece of timber and knocked unconscious.
 I came to some hours later, but all I remember was that I was in the middle of some wreckage...”

-Besides his wife, Small lost $7,500 in savings, many of his paintings and his library of several hundred books.
+Besides his wife, Small lost $7,500 in savings (which his wife was wearing in a canvas bag tied around her waist), many of his paintings, and his library of several hundred books.
 Keeper Small was granted a two-year absence with pay, after which he retired.

 After a hurricane wall was built in New Bedford Harbor in 1963, the lighthouse was no longer needed.
 The proximity to this wall made Palmer Island more accessible to lighthouse seekers and vandals alike.
-In 1966, the tower interior was gutted by arson, nearly destroying the lantern room.
+In 1966, an arson’s fire gutted the tower and nearly destroyed the lantern room.

 References